tkirkland/ScreenMon/README.md

 ## Install

-On Ubuntu (or derivative), you can install them by running:
+On Ubuntu (or derivative), you can install the system dependencies by running:

 ```shell
 sudo apt-get install python3-gi python3-gi-cairo gir1.2-gtk-3.0